• Skip to main content

 Can I bake this in a round cake pan instead of a loaf tin?

-One hundred per cent of course!
+One hundred percent of course!
 I would recommend a 23cm (9-inch) cake pan.
-Check the cake at 35 minutes and bake until done.
+Check the cake for 35 minutes and bake until done.

 To Store: The Earl Grey Pound Cake is best stored in an airtight container at room temperature for up to 3 days.

-If you tried this Earl Grey Tea Cake or any other recipe on my website, please let me know how you go in the comments below.
-I love hearing from you.
-Also, please leave a star rating whilst you're there!
+If you tried this Earl Grey Tea Cake recipe or any other recipe on my website, please please leave a 🌟 star rating and let me know how you go in the 📝 comments below.
+I love hearing from you!

 📖 Recipe